 We tested all of the mechanisms to make sure they functioned properly before installing the pistons.
 Those are what make the bed easy to open and close—and keep the apparatus closed when not in use.

-4. A little painting and securing in place.
+4. A little painting and securing the bed in place.

 Fantastic!
 It works.
 Now on to painting and mounting this bad boy in place.
 I did two coats of oil-based primer on the entire bed.
 This stuff covers great but did require two coats.
 You can see the difference between one and two coats in the first pic below.